 DRM – What many industry pundits call Dynamic Rate Marketing will pitch a tent in the global hotel industry.
 And, is here to stay.

 It’s the technology that allows hoteliers to market their hotel rates on the fly.
-Did we mean that we already not have this in practice?
+Did we mean that we already do not have this in practice?
 Well, yes and now.
 The idea was there but the technology to support the same was missing.
 Not anymore though.